 One hunting outfitter has a packaged kit of three reciprocating saw blades that are designed specifically for sawing through meat.
 The 12-inch blade is handles elk, moose, bison and other big jobs.
 The 9-inch blade is great for deer, hogs and antelope.
 And the instructions say to take the 6-inch blade into the field to clear shooting lanes and limbs from around the stand.

-The most unusual use of the reciprocating saw is by emergency rescue teams for removing car window glass during emergency rescues.
+When talking about other uses for reciprocating saws, the most unusual use is by emergency rescue teams for removing car window glass during emergency rescues.
 A plunge cut is followed by extremely fast slicing through the glass to remove a windshield in less than a minute.

 A special Hardflex destructor blade in a fire and rescue demo probably holds the record for cutting a car in half: 1 minute 13 seconds.